Hellenistic fortifications

-Hellenistic fortifications are defense structures constructed during the Hellenistic Period of ancient Greek civilization (323 - ca. 30 B.C.E.).
+Hellenistic fortifications are defense structures constructed during the Hellenistic Period in the eastern Mediterranean and into West Asia (323 - ca. 30 B.C.E.) by the states which succeeded Alexander the Great.
 These included fortification walls, towers, and gates.
-Expansion of Greek territory during the Hellenistic Period from Alexander the Great's conquests created the necessity to build new fortifications with new settlements.
+The expansion of their territory created the need for new fortifications for new settlements.
 This, combined with developing military technology, led to changes in style of architecture specific to the Hellenistic Period.

 Historical Chronology

-The Hellenistic Period was the period in Ancient Greek civilization from 323 - ca. 30 B.C.E..
-It is marked by the death of Alexander the Great and ends with the rise of the Roman Empire.
-The period follows the conquests of Alexander the Great spreading Greek territory far into Egypt, Asia Minor, and the Middle East.
-The Hellenistic Period saw Greek territorial expansion at its greatest.
-Acquisition of new territory led to the movement of Greek people and influence throughout the Mediterranean.
-It also allowed for the rise of new cities.
-With a huge territory, being "Greek" became less of a geographic locator, and more a representation of personal cultural ties.
-Therefore architecture built during this time developed both a mix of canonical Greek elements and locally indigenous styles.
+The Hellenistic Period begins with the death of Alexander the Great and ends with the rise of the Roman Empire.
+Alexander's successors, the Diadochi controlled territories from Egypt to India.
+Over time, being "Greek" became less of a geographic locator, and more a representation of personal cultural ties.
+Therefore architecture built during this time developed both a mix of standard Greek elements and local styles.

 Fortification walls

 The buildup of new cities required the build up of fortification walls.
-Fortification walls served multiple purposes for the Greeks.
+Fortification walls served multiple purposes.
 They served as a means of protection from invasion and as markers of territory.
 Walls were first constructed around the city's Acropolis, to ensure the safety of the most important part of Greek society—their sacred space.
 The extent to which the defensive walls protected only the city-center, or spread into the countryside, varied.
 The intensity of defense measures depended on a city's vulnerability and likelihood of attack.

-Therefore, it was common to see Greek civilizations purposefully located at naturally defensible locations such as mountains and rivers.
+Therefore, it was common to see Greek establishments at naturally defensible locations such as mountains and rivers.
 These natural barriers sometimes prevented the need to build fortifications.
 Choosing geography as a means of defense only increased during the Hellenistic period with the development of colonies.
 When specifically looking to where to build a new city, rulers chose locations with defense in mind.
-An example of this can be seen at Mount Oreion, Corinthia.
-Located on the important Corinthian isthmus, the Mount Oreion mountain range provided a natural barrier for the city.
+An example of this can be seen at Mount Oneion, Corinthia.
+Located on the Corinthian isthmus, the Mount Oreion mountain range provided a natural barrier for the city.
 In low sloping planes, such as the sites of Stanotopi and Maritsa, walls were constructed to add to protection.